browserengineering/book/book/invalidation.md

 - `LineLayout` objects are created by `BlockLayout`s in `new_line`
 - `TextLayout` objects are created by `BlockLayout`s in `text`
 - `InputLayout` objects are created by `BlockLayout`s in `input`

+In each of these locations, we want to reuse an existing layout object, instead of creating a new one, whenever possible.
+That'll save a bit of time and memory, but more importantly it'll later let us reuse already-computed layout information.

 Let's start with the first location.
 The `DocumentLayout` is created the same way each time, and its argument, `nodes`, is never assigned